fuzzymfx/fuzzymfx.github.io/content/posts/cbrtl.md

   - [Fitness planner application](https://github.com/fuzzymfx/fitness-videoplayer)
   - [A minimal task manager](https://github.com/fuzzymfx/flutter-golang-taskapp)

-Here are some of the projects that we'll be building here, in the upcoming months:
+Here are some of the projects that I am currently working on, and you're welcome to join me:

 1. A tiny cmd-line bit-torrent client written in TypeScript
-2. A distributed chat application written in Rust and Svelte
+2. A distributed cache application written in Rust and Svelte

 ### System Design & Architecture